-This, however, will lead to some more problems for the credibility and applicability of models, and a slightly different interpretation of the testing process as compared to "pure" scientific theories.
+This, however, will lead to some more problems for the credibility and applicability of models, and a slightly different interpretation of the testing process as compared with "pure" scientific theories.
 Theories are tested by attempts to refute them.
-For models as instruments, we can usually always find a "test to destruction" (compare application example 3.1 above).
-In terms of the above approach, we will almost always be able, for any even only moderately complex nonlinear simulation model, to find an "allowable" input combination that results in unacceptable (at least from a very critical purist's point of view) model response.
+For models as instruments, we can usually always find a "test to destruction" (see the application example in Section 3.1).
+In terms of the above approach, we will almost always be able, for any even only moderately complex nonlinear simulation model, to find an "allowable" input combination that results in unacceptable model response (at least from a very critical purist's point of view).
 Consequently, from the point of "pure" hypothesis testing, the model as a theory ought to be rejected.
 We still use it - within the limits of its applicability.
-What the severe and critical test can establish under all the uncertainty associated with inputs and test conditions, is the range of applicability of the model.
-This range of applicability is an essential property of each model -and therefore it has to be well explored.
-Find the boundaries within which your model behaves properly (Meadows 1979), which is easy enough by means of numerical experimentation on the computer, e.g. Monte Carlo based trial and error.
-It should be made clear that Popper's falsificationism (from naive to sophisticated, as labeled and criticized by Lakatos (1978, p.93ff)), can only strictly be applied to the lowest operational level of theoretical constructs, i.e., the individually testable hypothesis.
-In environmental applications, which, as a rule, are in the intersection of ecology, technology, and socio-economic and political problems, models are of a more complex, composed nature.
-They may be closer to Lakatos' research programs than to Popper's theories.
-And in fact, they may be best approached in terms of Feyerabend's (1975) creative anarchism of "anything goes".
+What the severe and critical test can establish, under all the uncertainty associated with inputs and test conditions, is the range of applicability of the model.
+This range is an essential property of each model, and therefore it has to be well explored.
+Find the boundaries within which your model behaves properly (Meadows 1979), which is easy enough by means of numerical experimentation on the computer, e.g. Monte-Carlo-based trial and error.
+It should be made clear that Popper's falsificationism (from naive to sophisticated, as labeled and criticized by Lakatos (1978, p.93ff.)) can only strictly be applied to the lowest operational level of theoretical constructs, i.e. the individually testable hypothesis.
+In environmental applications, which, as a rule, are at the intersections of ecology, technology, and socioeconomic and political problems, models are of a more complex, composed nature.
+They may be closer to Lakatos's research programs than to Popper's theories.
+And, in fact, they may be best approached in terms of Feyerabend's (1975) creative anarchism of "anything goes."

-Since it is obvious, fully on purpose, and also inevitable, that all models and numerical simulation models in particular (and even such supposedly elementary precise and well established models as Schrödinger's equation describing an hydrogen atom), are (pragmatic) simplifications, and thus include uncertainty, we have to be aware of the implications and consequences in relation to the problem to be solved.
+Since it is obvious, fully intentional, and also inevitable that all models, and numerical simulation models in particular (and even such supposedly elementary precise and well established models as Schrödinger's equation describing the hydrogen atom), are (pragmatic) simplifications, and thus include uncertainty, we have to be aware of the implications and consequences in relation to the problem to be solved.